gagarine/docker-php/readme.md

     $ docker-sync start

-In an other terminal launch your containers:
+In another terminal launch your containers:

     $ docker-compose up